Duty of Candour

 When an incident occurs that necessitates the implementation of Duty of Candour, our staff report this to their line manager and to the Director of Services & Innovation who oversees the service we provide.
 The incident is recorded and the Registered Manager completes the Care Inspectorate reporting e-form.

 Penumbra’s Accident & Incident Monitoring Form and Practice Reflection Tool from our Supervision Toolkit highlights the learning needed as a result of the incident and any specific staff team learning necessary.

 Our external confidential, Employee Assistance Programme is available to all staff at any time but if Duty of Candour is triggered it is emphasised to staff that this is available.
 Senior management meet with staff to provide support and emphasise this is about learning and improving not blame.

-Where the incident arises from staff wrong doing our disciplinary process is immediately put in place.
+Where the incident arises from staff wrong doing our disciplinary process is immediately put

 What have we learned?

 In order to implement this policy we have developed organisational Duty of Candour Policy, have amended our incident report procedures to account for our obligation to monitor and report and added Duty Of Candour to our Learning and Development programme.

 If you would like more information about this report, please contact our Director of Programmes